ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 > Although adjusting the order of `systemPackages` may not be useful in practice, it can be helpful in other scenarios.

+> For a deeper introduction to the module system, see [Module System & Custom Options](../other-usage-of-flakes/module-system.md).

 ## References

 - [Nix modules: Improving Nix's discoverability and usability](https://cfp.nixcon.org/nixcon2020/talk/K89WJY/)